The Heart of the Matter: Your Complete Guide to Understanding and Protecting Your Cardiovascular Health

 Listen to your body: Pay attention to symptoms like shortness of breath, chest tightness, dizziness, and fatigue.
 New or worsening symptoms could indicate a serious underlying heart condition.
 Report any concerning symptoms to your physician right away.

-With over 12 years of experience handling heart conditions, I've helped patients adopt heart-healthy lifestyles and seen dramatic improvements in their health.
-My comprehensive approach looks at nutrition, exercise, stress management, and mental health, as I believe in treating the whole person.
+With over 12 years of experience handling cardiac conditions, she has helped patients adopt heart-healthy lifestyles and seen dramatic improvements in their health.
+Anuradha's comprehensive approach looks at nutrition, exercise, stress management, and mental health, as I believe in treating the whole person.

 In our consultation, we'll discuss your medical history, review test results, identify risk factors, and create a customized plan just for you.
 I'll provide one-on-one guidance, resources, accountability, and support along your journey.
 Invest in your heart health today by booking a free consultation.
 You deserve to live an active, vibrant life.